mosesziregbe/Supermarket-Customer-Churn-Analysis/README.md

 **7. Membership status has less impact on churn than expected.** Revamp the membership program to offer clear, tangible benefits that differentiate from non-member experiences.
 Consider partnerships with local businesses to expand member benefits beyond the supermarket.

-**8. Food and Beverages category generates the least revenue from churned customers.** Leverage the stability of this category by cross-selling and upselling to customers who primarily shop for groceries.
-Use data analytics to suggest complementary products from higher-churn categories.
+**8. Food and Beverages category generates the least revenue from churned customers.** Leverage the stability of this category by cross-selling and upselling to customers who primarily shop for groceries and suggest complementary products from higher-churn categories.

 **9. Customers with poor credit scores have higher churn rates.** Develop financial wellness programs or partnerships with financial institutions to offer credit improvement resources.
 This can build loyalty while addressing a key churn factor.